devx-cafe/devx.world/_posts/2024-02-15-devops-executives.md

 ## Business case for DevOps

- This deck of six slides explains the business case for the one-piece flow augmented originally by Toyota and ties the same argument into software development - where we call it a _pipeline_...
+ This deck of six slides explains the business case for the one-piece flow originally intgroduced by Toyota and ties the same argument into software development - where we call it a _pipeline_...

 {% include gallery id="gallery" caption="Click on the first slide and browse through all six, while you read the caption on each slide." %}
 <break clear="left"/>